rohankumar997/rohankumar997/README.md

 ### Here is what I am working on 👋

-Here are some ideas to get you started:
+Here is some of the basic info:

 - 🔭 I’m currently working on ...
 Python, Shell Script, JavaFX, Sql ,C++
 - 🌱 I’m currently learning ...
 Java Web applications ,Scala ,Rust